 View all frequently asked questions

 DFA is a standalone monitoring device installed in the circuit substations of medium and high voltage distribution overhead lines and cables.
-It is designed to provide direct, real-time line condition information to aid field maintenance, refurbishment and replacement decision-making, safety and bushfire risk assessment, in the event of developing issues with the line components and what the nature of that issue is.
+It is designed to provide direct, real-time line condition information to aid field maintenance, refurbishment and replacement decision-making, safety and bushfire risk assessment, in the event of developing issues with the circuit components and what the nature of that issue is.
 Warnings are passed to the asset owner accordingly, whilst the captured information may be reviewed in greater depth by the system operator to assist with managing the event as efficiently as possible.
 A characteristic of this technology is that it can determine the occurrence of developing issues prior to these being known to the asset owner by conventional means.

-It is extremely relevant to comment that the DFA / HiZ technologies were commissioned by the USA power industry to address real issues of fire risk reduction and a desired improvement in MV line management.
-The technology was never a research project in search of a use.
-Both the DFA and HiZ technologies were developed by the electrical engineering department of Texas A&M University (‘TAMU’) in Texas USA.
-Research and field demonstrations have been done over the years by TAMU and EPRI (Electrical Power and Research Institute, USA), in close cooperation with multiple utility companies.
-Some 12 patents apply.
+DFA technology was commissioned by the USA power industry to specifically address the real issues of fire risk reduction and a desired improvement in MV line management.
+The technology was never simply a research project with no end use identified at the outset.
+DFA was developed by the electrical engineering department of Texas A&M University (‘TAMU’) in Texas USA.
+Research and field demonstration have been done over the years by TAMU and EPRI (Electrical Power and Research Institute, USA), in close cooperation with multiple utility companies.
+Some seven patents apply to the technology.

-No technology is a panacea for all line issues, but DFA/HiZ technology provides a quantum advance for MV line management.
-It can detect a variety of line failures, pre-failures, and other events.
+No technology is a panacea for all line issues, but DFA technology provides a paradigm shift in performance management for MV and HV systems.
+It can detect a variety of circuit failures, cable failures pre-failures, and other events.
 It has documented electrical signatures related to all the events outlined in TABLE 1.
 It features automated, mature algorithms for characterising some types of failures.
 Other algorithms continue to be developed and deployed.
 A positive improvement in cumulative line reliability statistics (‘SAIDI’ and ‘SAIFI’) and reduction in bushfire risk is likely from the technology.

 Refer to the capability profile.

-The DFA/HiZ technology is unique and unlike any other technology in current use.
-Users are urged to not fall into the convenient trap of attempting to view DFA/HiZ as similar to any other technology.
-DFA/HiZ connects to CTs and VTs, as do traditional monitoring devices, but it senses these inputs much more sensitively and then applies proprietary analysis to the sampled data to detect subtle events that may indicate developing problems that are not even recorded by conventional technologies.
-Also for this reason, data recorded by other technologies is not adequate for specialized DFA/HiZ analysis.
-Because DFA/HiZ records even subtle anomalies, it necessarily records much more data than conventional technologies.
-The large data volume can be managed because DFA/HiZ relies on automated algorithms, rather than human effort, to report system events and health.
+The DFA technology is unique and unlike any other technology in current use so should not be viewed as similar to any other technology.
+DFA connects to conventional CTs and VTs, as do traditional monitoring devices, but it senses these inputs much more sensitively and then applies proprietary analysis to the sampled data to detect subtle events that may indicate developing problems that are not even recorded by conventional technologies.
+Also for this reason, data recorded by other technologies is not adequate for specialized DFA analysis.
+Because DFA records even subtle anomalies, it necessarily records much more data than conventional technologies.
+The large data volume can be managed because DFA relies on automated algorithms, rather than human effort, to report system events and health.
 DFA also offers selective and customer-specified reporting of events noted, be they determined by the DFA to be ‘normal’ or ‘abnormal’ events.

-It also should be noted that the DFA/HiZ system also provides numerous conventional functions, such as logging of conventional power system quantities and other functions.
-Whilst certain functions may be covered by myriad discrete technologies, the DFA/HiZ system advantageously provides these multiple functions in a single, unified platform and database.
+It should be noted that the DFA system is also capable of providing numerous conventional functions, such as logging of conventional power system quantities and other functions.
+Whilst certain functions may be covered by myriad discrete technologies, the DFA system advantageously provides these multiple functions in a single, unified platform and database.
 The integration of so many unique processing and data assembly capabilities in the DFA system make its contribution unrivaled.

 No. It is not conceived as SCADA per se and was purposefully intended to run outside SCADA but as an adjunct to it.
 It operates as an independent web-accessed intelligent MV line monitoring system with alarms being activated by assessed line condition abnormalities and passed to the network and operation team via email, SMS, or web.
 DFA reports operations of station breakers, as does SCADA, but DFA also reports operations of remote reclosers and capacitors, including those without communications, by using sophisticated digital techniques to detect these operations from waveforms it measures from conventional CTs and VTs.
 The customer may of course choose to import DFA-acquired data into SCADA for statistical record if one wishes.

-The DFA/HiZ is not conceived as a power quality analyser but embraces that function as a subset of its fuller capabilities.
+The DFA is not conceived as a standalone power quality analyser but embraces that function as a subset of its fuller capabilities.
 Power quality analysers primarily focus their interest upon voltage irregularities, often have set points for triggering recording or alarms, and do not make interpretations of the issues, simply recording data for later analysis by those trained in the art.
-The DFA/HiZ technology, by converse, focuses primarily on intelligent real-time assessments of incoming circuit data of which current signatures predominate as that is where the majority of circuit abnormalities are noted, but certainly it also assesses voltage in its determinations..
+The DFA technology, by converse, focuses primarily on intelligent real-time assessments of incoming circuit data of which current signatures predominate as that is where the majority of circuit abnormalities are noted, but certainly it also assesses voltage in its determinations..
 DFA technology diagnoses line events via proprietary digital signal processing and reports actual interpreted findings only.
 The technology allows ‘high fidelity’ recordings showing minor signatures, that not being possible with a power quality device.
-DFA/HiZ devices will record virtually all disturbances recorded by PQ devices but also will record issues that initially cause too little variation to be detected by PQ devices.
+DFA devices will record virtually all disturbances recorded by PQ devices but also will record issues that initially cause too little variation to be detected by PQ devices.
 The Thus, whilst appearing to be related devices, the principle of analysing and characterising waveforms is quite different.

 No. DFA was conceived to work alongside protection systems but has a totally different focus and intent and nor does it offer trip functionality.
 Whilst sophisticated in their operation, modern protection relays still function primarily to clear present faults.
-Conversely, DFA/HiZ reports assessed and qualified data, sometimes with probability functions attached.
-The exception is the HiZ part of the technology which was historically licensed to a traditional relay vendor, but neither these nor any other relays integrate the DFA concept.
+Conversely, DFA reports assessed and qualified data, sometimes with probability functions attached.

-Presently the technology has not been tested on SWER lines as they are not used in the USA.
-The designers believe the basic concepts are universal but that peculiarities of SWER lines likely will require adaptation to detection algorithms.
-They therefore propose an initial cooperative period to assess and adapt, including remote web access from the USA to observe the outputs from such line configurations.
-It is critical to note that the system design of the DFA/HiZ system provides for the ability to update algorithms seamlessly, via Internet, as needed.
+The technology has not yet been tested on SWER circuits as they are not used in the USA.
+The designers believe the basic concepts are universal but that peculiarities of SWER circuits likely will require adaptation to detection algorithms.
+It is critical to note that the system design of the DFA system provides for the ability to update algorithms seamlessly, via Internet, as needed.

-DFA/HiZ devices, applied on a per-feeder basis at substation, continuously digitize waveforms from conventional CT’s and VT’s.
+DFA devices, applied on a per-circuit basis at substation, continuously digitize waveforms from conventional CT’s and VT’s.
 Waveforms are recorded when anomalies are detected, even small anomalies that are ignored by conventional technologies.
-Advanced digital processing and patented analytical techniques, based on a library of over 1 million referenced issues recorded to date, are applied to each recorded waveform, with the intent of determining the power system event that caused the waveform anomaly.
+Advanced digital processing and patented analytical techniques, prepared from a library of over 1 million referenced issues recorded to date, are applied to each recorded waveform, with the intent of determining the power system event that caused the waveform anomaly.
 The techniques employed are biased so as to minimize false alarms.
-The substation DFA/HiZ device then reports diagnosed events to a central master station, which then makes the information available to personnel, thus increasing their situational intelligence regarding the condition of the power system.
+The substation DFA device then reports diagnosed events to a central master station, which then makes the information available to personnel, thus increasing their situational intelligence regarding the condition of the power system.
 The system architecture is inherently adaptable and upgradable as refinements are implemented.